ttran-tech/code-playground/README.md

 # Testing and Experimentation Project

-This repository contains a collection of personal projects created for testing and experimentation purpose.These projects explore various programming concepts, libraries, and techniques.
+This repository contains a collection of personal projects created for testing and experimenting purpose.These projects explore various programming concepts, libraries, and techniques.
 They are mainly intended for hands-on learning, trying out new ideas, and solving programming challenges.

 ## Purpose